vruusmann/blog/_posts/2019-02-26-jpmml_evaluator_api_tracing_reporting_predictions.md

 gateway.shutdown()
 ```

-The scoring result is a `dict` object with six items:
+The result is a `dict` object with six items:

 ``` python
 {